rumbero71/remoteu2f/README.md

 # remoteu2f - Use U2F for PAM remotely
+# fork in order to make remoteu2f-proxy work offline (no scripts loaded directly from google)

 [remoteu2f](http://blitiri.com.ar/p/remoteu2f) is a project that enables the use of a [FIDO U2F](https://www.yubico.com/applications/fido/) security key